Healthy vs Hot – Online course 5 video modules

-We all know what the hot is like…yes?
+We all know what the hot flush/flash is like…

-But did you know that the healthy side of life is what makes those accursed hot flushes more bearable and less frequent.
-Over the the next 5 courses you will learn what it takes to adjust and implement changes in your diet, exercise and lifestyle choices.
+But did you know that those annoying and debilitating hot flushes can be decreased and manageded.
+Over the the next 5 modules you will learn what it takes to adjust and implement changes in your diet, exercise and lifestyle choices.

-This course is only available in the Better Menopause Club
+This course is only available here in the Better Menopause Club and it’s free.

 Just like you, I truly wanted to feel well again and in control, especially of my weight.
 But, honestly, it was a struggle until I finally did some serious research and discovered this one thing.
 It’s THE most important thing you should consider before you go losing your job and health like I did.